Phazzie/VividVoice/PRODUCT_REQUIREMENTS.md

 *   **UI:** React, TypeScript, ShadCN UI, Tailwind CSS
 *   **Charting:** Recharts
 *   **State Management:** React Hooks (`useState`)
+*   **Authentication & Database:** Firebase (Auth, Firestore)
 *   **Hosting:** Firebase App Hosting

 ## 6. Future Considerations (Post-Launch Roadmap)

-*   **Comprehensive Testing:** Implement the full, ROI-ranked test suite documented in `TESTING_PLAN.md` to ensure application stability and prevent regressions.
-*   **Few-Shot Prompting:** Evolve the AI prompts to include high-quality examples ("few-shot" prompting) to further improve the accuracy and consistency of AI-generated results.
-*   **User Accounts & Saved Stories:** Allow users to create accounts, save their stories, and manage a library of their work.
-*   **Real-time Sound Effect Library:** Integrate with a licensed sound effect API to provide a wider variety of contextually appropriate sounds instead of a single placeholder.
+*   **Production Sound Effect Library:** Integrate with a licensed sound effect API (e.g., Artlist, Epidemic Sound) to provide a wider variety of contextually appropriate sounds instead of the current placeholder library.

----
+*   **User Sound Uploads:** Allow users to upload their own audio files for sound effects.
+*   **Advanced Few-Shot Prompting:** Evolve all remaining AI prompts to include high-quality examples ("few-shot" prompting) to further improve the accuracy and consistency of AI-generated results.
+*   **"Apply Suggestion" Button Polish:** Add the "Apply" button to all relevant analysis tools (like the Trope Inverter) for a consistent user experience.
+*   **Comprehensive Error Message Polish:** Review all user-facing `toast` notifications to ensure they are helpful, non-technical, and consistent.